manishrana7/icet-manish/doc/userguide/source/basic/construct_cluster_expansion.rst

 Since the :class:`StructureContainer <icet.StructureContainer>` object created
-in the previous section, contains all the information required for constructing a cluster expansion, the next step is to train the parameters, i.e. to fit the *effective cluster interactions* (ECIs) using the target data.
+in the previous section, contains all the information required for constructing a cluster expansion, the next step is to train the parameters, i.e. to fit the *effective cluster interactions* (:term:`ECIs`) using the target data.
+More precisely, the goal is to achieve the best possible agreement with a set of training structures, which represent a subset of all the structures in the :class:`StructureContainer
-More precisely, the goal is to achieve the best possible agreement with set of training structures, which represent a subset of all the structures in the :class:`StructureContainer <icet.fitting.StructureContainer>`.
-In practice, this is a two step process that involves the initiation of an optimizer object (here a :class:`CrossValidationEstimator
+<icet.fitting.StructureContainer>`.
+In practice, this is a two step process
-<icet.fitting.CrossValidationEstimator>`) with a list of target properties
+that involves the initiation of an optimizer object (here a :class:`CrossValidationEstimator <icet.fitting.CrossValidationEstimator>`) with a list of target properties produced by the :func:`get_fit_data()
-produced by the :func:`get_fit_data() <icet.StructureContainer.get_fit_data>`
+<icet.StructureContainer.get_fit_data>` method of the
-method of the :class:`StructureContainer <icet.StructureContainer>` as input argument.
+:class:`StructureContainer <icet.StructureContainer>` as input argument.

 .. literalinclude:: ../../../../tutorial/basic/1_construct_cluster_expansion.py
    :start-after: # step 4